 - Sensory Regulation/Self-Regulation – This relates to a child’s capacity to appropriately increase or decrease their level of alertness or arousal to match their situation and surroundings.
 Children typically begin to display signs of self-regulation by age 2, where they can follow the behaviour guidelines of those around them.
 By age 3, most children can more-or-less generalise self-regulation strategies from previous prompts and experiences from authority figures.
 Children with dyspraxia however, may struggle with this, which can result in emotional stress when it comes to dealing with complex situations or social demands.
 With quality OT however, these children can show significant improvement.

 - Emotional/Behavioural Regulation – This refers to the ability to manage our emotions.
 From a neuro-typical stance, toddlers and teenagers can struggle in this area but over time, the connections in their brain will continue to strengthen.
 Kids with dyspraxia, however, can struggle to make these connections on their own which is where OT is extremely beneficial.

 - Cognitive Regulation – This helps to encourage a child’s ability to use the mental processes necessary to improve their problem-solving abilities.
 This is particularly important when it comes to concentrating on school tasks and teaching persistence and perseverance skills.

 At the Integrated International School, we provide Occupational Therapy under our Support Services.
-Our therapists will work one-to-one in our purpose-built OT space and focus on specific skill development, while providing advice and strategies to teachers which they can implement and adapt to the classroom setting.
+Our therapists will work one-to-one in our purpose-built OT space and focus on specific skill development for children with learning difficulties, while providing advice and strategies to teachers which they can implement and adapt to the classroom setting.
 This collaborative approach also ensures that everyone including parents are working together to provide the best outcome for the child.

-If you’d like to find out more about our Support Services and learning approach at the Integrated International School, please get in touch with our friendly Admissions team, click here to enquire.
+If you’d like to find out more about our special education Singapore Support Services and learning approach at the Integrated International School, please get in touch with our friendly Admissions team, click here to enquire.